Weekly Meter

 Weekly Meter_SocialMedia_master

-Contract activity for April 6 - 12, 2025, in the Metro DC area was down 2.7% compared to the same seven-day period last year.
+Contract activity for November 30 – December 6, 2025 in the Metro DC area was up 13.1%, compared to the same seven-day period last year.

 Key Takeaways